kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 one of the first implementations.
 Check out [this video](http://davidbcalhoun.com/2011/android-3-0-honeycomb-is-first-to-implement-the-device-api) to see it in action.
 - Chrome for Android (0.16)

-My recommendation is to stay clear from this one.
-Browser vendors are moving towards `getUserMedia()`.
+My recommendation is to stay clear from this one unless you're working with one of the mobile browsers above.
+Vendors are moving towards `getUserMedia()`.
 It's very unlikely anyone else will implement HTML Media Capture in the long term.

 <h3 id="toc-round2">Round 2: device element</h3>